dib-lab/dibsi/index.md

 ## Other information

-Stay tuned for more information about the Carpentry workshops and West Coast Carpentry-Con!
+Stay tuned for more information about the Carpentry workshops and CarpentryConnectDavis!

 Keep up to date by [joining the dibsi-announce mailing list](https://groups.io/g/dibsi-announce/join).